8891689/Address_Decode/README.md

 This project uses the MIT license.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

-Special thanks to Gemini and DeepSeek for their assistance in content creation and translation.
+Special thanks to Gemini and DeepSeek for their assistance with testing and translation.

 # Sponsorship